ripoul/gatsby-project/README.md

 [![Build Status](https://travis-ci.org/ripoul/gatsby-starter.svg?branch=master)](https://travis-ci.org/ripoul/gatsby-starter)
 ![GitHub issues](https://img.shields.io/github/issues/ripoul/gatsby-starter.svg)

-> Testing autodeploiement with gatsby, github-pages, travis ci, and netify
+> Testing auto deployment with gatsby, github-pages, travis ci, and netify

-This project is my tamplate for my gatsby projects.
+This project is my template for my gatsby projects.

 There is :
-- auto-deploiement with travis-CI to Netlify and github-pages
+- auto deployment with travis-CI to Netlify and github-pages
 - a js linter (linked to the travis build)

-To use this tamplate :
+To use this template :
 ```sh
 gatsby new hello-world https://github.com/ripoul/gatsby-starter
 ```